retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/macos-ios-windows-certificate.md

 Original: <https://gist.github.com/envieid0c/329a0dc328acfce47fd2349710a16430>

 This guide takes everything but certificate-related parts from the [base guide](./macos-ios-username-password.md).
-Here it makes a setup for a certificate-based authentication, which works on Mac OS, iOS and Windows.
+Here it makes a setup for a certificate-based authentication (*to be precise, [X.509 User Certificate](https://docs.strongswan.org/docs/5.9/interop/windowsClients.html#_using_x_509_user_certificates)*), which works on Mac OS, iOS and Windows.
 Do refer to the base guide for all the basics.

 <!-- MarkdownTOC -->